• Skip to primary navigation

 • Chop and mix in an easy Pasta Salad

-• Mix into Breakfast Omletes or Egg Muffins
+• Mix into Breakfast Omelets or Breakfast Egg Muffins

 • Bake into Dinner Casseroles